-What is Heroin?
+What is heroin?

-A medical pain-killer and illegal recreational drug synthesized from morphine, a derivative of the opium poppy.
+Heroin is a medical pain-killer and illegal recreational drug synthesized from morphine, a derivative of the opium poppy.
 First synthesized in 1874 by C. R. Alder Wright, an English chemist, it is a dangerous substance with high addictive potential.

 Demand for heroin is high, and naturally heroin traffic worldwide is heavy, with Afghanistan accounting for production of 87 percent of the world's heroin.